Say what you like about the 1970s, but it produced some stylish looking cars.

 2. Ford Escort – 1,119,004 registered

-Over its 33-year history, the Ford Escort sold a whopping 4.1 million - a quarter of which flew off the forecourt in the 1970s.
+Over its 33-year history, the Ford Escort sold a whopping 4.1 million - a quarter of which flew off the forecourt causing it to become one of the most popular cars in the 1970s.

-While perhaps not as eye-catching as the Anglia, it was just what many younger folks were looking for - not least because it proved it mettle out on the rally course.
+While perhaps not as eye-catching as the Anglia, it was just what many younger folks were looking for - not least because it proved its mettle out on the rally course, almost becoming the most popular car in the 70s.

 1. Ford Cortina - 1,412,102 registered

-The Cortina's success was by no means assured - indeed, for Ford it was big gamble.
+The Cortina's success amongst other 1970s cars was by no means assured - indeed, for Ford it was big gamble.
 To be exact, the Mk 3 was the biggest wager of all because it had such a wide range of engines - ranging from 1.3 to 2 litres, thus eliminating the Ford Corsair in the process.

-Needless to say the gamble paid off, and the Cortina dominated UK car sales throughout the 1970s.
+Needless to say, the gamble paid off, and the Cortina dominated UK car sales throughout the era making it the best-selling car in 1970.